Warm Up and Cool Down

-A warm-up should be performed prior to all exercise.
+it is important to warm up prior to exercise and cool down after.
 The main two reasons for this are to improve performance and to decrease the risk of injury.

 A warm up should consist of:

-- A pulse raiser to circulate blood and oxygen supplying the muscles with more energy to work with (see below).
+- A pulse raiser to circulate blood and oxygen supplying the muscles with more energy to work with.

-- Stretching to increase the range of motion at joints (see below).
+- Stretching to increase the range of motion at joints.

 The pulse raiser is the first part of a warm-up and can be any activity which can be used to gradually increase the heart rate.
 Jogging is a good example because it requires no equipment at all and can begin at a very slow speed and gradually increase.
 Other good choices are cycling and skipping.
 Do bear in mind that it is always a good idea to perform a warm-up which is most similar in terms of movement patterns to the sport you are preparing for.